 The Nature template derived from the Sonnet logic establishes the basis from which to investigate the illogicality of the mind-set which Freud and Jung were trying to move beyond.
 It represents the logical basis of understanding toward which they were intuitively struggling.

 When the template for natural logic is reordered to represent the illogical Judeo/Christian paradigm within which Freud and Jung were educated and from which they were attempting to liberate themselves, the resulting template reveals the inversion and distortion to which natural logic is subjected when a mythology is given priority over the natural world.

-The difference between Freud and Jung can be identified by realising that Freud focused on the body or sexual side of the complete template for natural logic.
+The difference between Freud and Jung can be identified by realising that Freud focused on the body or sexual side of the Nature template for natural logic.

 In Freud's attempt to rectify the traditional misconfiguration of the

 Nature template by recovering the priority of the body dynamic, he

 imported aspects of the mind dynamic into his considerations of the sexual.

 He looked for myths that could explain sexual dysfunction and, because he

 was foreshortening the Nature template, thought of the sexual and the